DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

   Edge organization.
 It's ready and available for you to use.

-  You must obtain an OAuth token by calling the ’oauth’ API proxy token endpoint, passing the consumer key and consumer secret of the app you have registered on the developer portal.
+  You must obtain an OAuth token by calling the ’oauth’ API proxy token endpoint, passing in a valid consumer key and consumer secret pair.
+The *Existing* key pair of the app you have registered on the developer portal will be insufficient, as it was added to the product before it was modified.
+So,

   a.
+Using the developer portal, create a new App, and retrieve a new key pair.

+    You will need to specify both the consumer_key and consumer_secret (aka client_id and client_secret) in the appropriate places in the form body.

+  b.
 Using Postman, send the `POST /token’ request.

     You will need to specify both the consumer_key and consumer_secret (aka client_id and client_secret) in the appropriate places in the form body.
+Use the values from the new app.

     Copy-paste the Consumer Key and Consumer Secret from the developer portal, or from the Edge Admin UI.
 As you copy-paste, remove any spaces before and after the values of the Consumer Key and Consumer Secret.
+    Remember: Use the values from the newly-created app.

     ![](./media/postman-click-specify-send.png)

-  b.
+  c.
 Review the response of the `POST /token` request.
 The response should look like this:

     ![](./media/postman-token-response.png)